ayleeee/ayleeee/README.md

 - Developing a high-availability multi-cloud system using AWS and GCP
 - Implementing disaster recovery strategies and automated CI/CD pipelines
 - Utilizing IaC with Terraform for infrastructure management
-- Integrating monitoring and logging solutions with ELK Stack

 <div align=center>
 	<h3>📚 SKILLS </h3>